-The East Central Indiana Critical Incident Stress Management (ECI-CISM) is based at Rush Memorial Hospital serving Rush, Fayette, Henry, Union, and Wayne counties.
+The East Central Indiana Critical Incident Stress Management (ECI-CISM) serves Rush, Fayette, Henry, Union, Wayne, Randolph, and Delaware counties.
 This team is a unique community of first responder professionals who are trained as volunteers to provide supportive services to fellow community first responders at no charge following a critical incident and assist emergency personnel in dealing with the emotional effects.

 Frequently Asked Questions